What Can I Eat?

 Yogurt (some may contain gluten, check label)

-Also on the “Safe” List:
+Also on the “Gluten-Free” List:

 Gluten-Free Additives: Acacia Gum, Adipic Acid, Algin, Annatto, Aspartame, Baking Yeast, Benzoic Acid, Beta Carotene, BHA, BHT, Brewers Yeast, Brown Sugar, Calcium Disodium EDTA, Carrageenan, Carboxymethyl, Cellulose, Carob Bean Gum, Corn Syrup, Cream of Tartar, Dextrose, Ethyl Maltol, Fructose, Fumaric Acid, Gelatin, Glucose, Guar Gum, Invert Sugar, Karaya Gum, Lactic Acid, Malic Acid, Maltol, Mannitol, Methylcellulose, Monosodium Glutamate (MSG), Papain, Pectin, Polysorbate 60 & 80, Propylene Glycol, Psyllium, Sodium Benzoate, Sodium Metabisulphite, Sodium Nitrate, Nitrite, Sodium Sulphite, Sorbitol, Stearic Acid, Sucralose, Sucrose, Sugar, Tartaric Acid Tartrazine, Titanium Dioxide, Tragacanth, Vanille Extract, Vanillan, Xanthan Gum, Xylitol, Yam, Yeast are gluten-free.
 Citric Acid is usually made from beet sugar, corn or molasses, & rarely wheat – though research indicates the processing should eliminate any harmful gluten if wheat was used.